The Upanishads

 The philosophical root of Vedanta

-The final portion of the Vedas, and their deepest.
-Dialogues of rishis, and questions of students, where for the first time “who am I” received a direct answer.
+The final part of the Vedas, and their deepest.
+The dialogues of the sages, the questions of their students, where the question “Who am I” first found a direct answer.

-This saying of the Taittiriya gathers into itself the gist of all the Upanishads, which circle a single question: what is the nature of that truth which, once known, everything is known.
+This saying from the Taittiriya gathers into itself the gist of all those Upanishads, which circle a single question: what is the nature of that truth which, once known, makes everything else known.

 Taittiriya 2.1.1